Ministry of Justice

 To obtain certification (Guide Animal Certificate) under the Guide Animal Act, your guide/service dog must be trained by a training facility that has been approved by the Ministry.
 During the period of the review, the Ministry will only be certifying new dog and handler teams that have been trained by schools accredited by Assistance Dogs International (ADI), the International Guide Dog Federation (IGDF), or by schools previously approved by the Ministry.

 Upon successful completion of the program, the training facility will provide a graduation certificate to you.
-Send a copy of this graduation certificate to the Ministry of Justice, Corporate Policy and Planning Office (CPPO).
-See the Contacts page for the CPPO's information.
-Upon verification of the certificate, the CPPO will issue a driver's licence-sized Guide Animal Certificate that can be shown if any questions arise when using public transportation or entering an establishment with your dog.
+Send a copy of this graduation certificate to the Ministry of Justice, Security Programs Division (SPD).
+See the Contacts page for the SPD’s information.
+Upon verification of the certificate, the SPD will issue a driver's licence-sized Guide Animal Certificate that can be shown if any questions arise when using public transportation or entering an establishment with your dog.